andkoc001/PandS-Project2019/README.md

 ## 1. Introduction

-This project is intened to introduce into data anlysis, on example of the Fisher's Iris data set.
+This project is intened to introduce into data anlysis on example of the Fisher's Iris data set.
+The data set was chosen for its relative simplicity and a rich literature reference.

+The intention of the project is to get practical understanding of handling data in Python environment, including data types and structures handling, data splicing, plots generation and interpretation.

 ## 2. Fisher's iris data set